C-seeker2001/C-seeker2001/README.md

 ## 📝 My Blog

-I recently started a **personal blog** hosted on GitHub Pages, it’s my way of explaining the *value* behind my projects rather than just showing code.\
+I recently started a personal blog hosted on GitHub Pages, it’s my way of explaining the value behind my projects rather than just sharing code.
-There, I write about how I approach automation, system design, and personal workflows.\
-Sometimes about completely different stuff like **home labbing, anime reviews, philosophy, and random thoughts**
+There, I write about automation, system design, and personal workflows, and sometimes about completely different things like home labbing, anime reviews, philosophy, or random thoughts.

-👉 **[Visit my blog](https://your-blog-link.github.io](https://c-seeker2001.github.io/))** to see how I think, build, and experiment.
+👉 **[Visit my blog](https://c-seeker2001.github.io/)** to see how I think, build, and experiment.

 <br clear="both">